TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles-french-en.md

 - A big thanks to all the people that helped me to test those profiles and formats (and continue to do so).
 - A special one to MySuperChef, PrL and KoUiGnAmAnN for their time and explanations.
-- A special one to TheFrenchNaruto and Maxence which provided all of the Anime information.
+- A special one to SeiyaGame, TheFrenchNaruto and Maxence which provided all of the Anime information.
 - A special one to Piou and Wikoul who are potentially both now in asylums due to the amount of testing.
 - [TRaSH](https://trash-guides.info/), for granting me a small space on his guide for this, his knowledge, and his friendliness.